moezbhatti/qksms/Privacy.md

 ## Security Of Data

 The security of your data is important, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure therefore the developer doesn't guarantee its absolute security. <hr>

+## Children's Privacy

+This application has no age restrictions. <hr>

 ## Changes To This Privacy Policy